 On behalf of the Understanding Society Data User Support Team

-#2 Updated by david rhodes about 4 years ago
+#2 Updated by david rhodes over 4 years ago

 To clarify, my intention is a longitudinal analysis over several waves of BHPS and US, and I would like to identify - in the original BHPS sample specifically - the country of birth of respondents, including the UK country of birth.
 There is, however, a disturbingly large number of missing cases in the US ukborn variable contained within the xwavedat (US version): almost 30% are recorded as missing, some of which are recorded as no BHPS data (?), but the majority of which are coded as -9, and hence the reason why I was looking for the base occurrence of ukborn to try unpick the cause (which the derived variable note indicates is based partly on ukborn in indall) - but perhaps you can provide me with the reason?
 Is there a country of birth variable available for all respondents, irrespective of whether that is the UK or elsewhere?